n7tr/Excalibur-Discord-Bot/README.md

 All bot's functions are in core folder

 # Bypass Anti Nuke bots
-Yes, Inferno can bypass anti nuke bots like Security, Wick and other.
+Yes, Excalibur can bypass anti nuke bots like Security, Wick and other.
 Bot checks members for anti-nuke bots.
 If they are there, then the bot runs a function that bypasses the protection.

 # main.go & auto.go
 main.go - starts the bot and onGuildCreate handler from auto.go